kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_navigation.md

 - **Watch method**: Point the hour hand of an analog watch at the sun; south is roughly halfway between the hour hand and 12 o’clock in the Northern Hemisphere.
 In the Southern Hemisphere, point the 12 o’clock position at the sun.
 If on daylight saving time, use 1 o’clock instead of 12.

 ![](file:///android_asset/survival_guide/90.webp)

+- **Time until sunset**: You can estimate the time until sunset by holding your hand horizontally with fingers together and counting the number of finger widths between the sun and the horizon.
+Each finger width is roughly 15 minutes.

 ### Stars